K-PaaS/application-platform-guide-eng/user_guide/development_platform/nodejs_api_service_metering.md

 		var abacusCollectorUrl = process.env.COLLECTOR; // api usage sending url (abacus)

 		// Abacus System Token Scope
-		var scope = 'abacus.usage.write abacus.usage.read'; // If abacus is set to secure, set up token scope for transmission of API usage information (see abacus installation guide for scope setting)
+		var scope = 'abacus.usage.write abacus.usage.read'; // If abacus is set to secure, set up token scope for transmission of API usage information (see the abacus installation guide for scope setting)

 		// Set headers for cross-domain acceptance
 		var accessControlAllowHeader = 'Origin,X-Requested-With,Content-Type,Accept';

-		// The item below is the piled metering target information set .
+		// The item below is the piled metering target information set.
 		// When implementing an actual service, it is set through API calls or property values that provide the corresponding item. var resourceId = 'object-storage';
 		var measure1 = 'storage';